Planet Press overview

 So say hello to Planet Press, the new bitesize press releases for kids, parents and educators to get to grips with the latest geoscientific research going on across the world.

-Planet Press is an initiative aimed at getting kids (mainly 7-13 year olds), parents, and educators interested in and engaged with up to date scientific research and news.
-Each Planet Press is reviewed by at least one scientist and one educator to ensure the content is scientifically accurate and that the language used is appropriate for the 7-13 age range.
+Planet Press is an initiative aimed at getting kids (mainly 7–13-year olds), parents, and educators interested in and engaged with up to date scientific research and news.
+Each Planet Press is reviewed by two scientists and one educator to ensure the content is scientifically accurate and that the language used is appropriate for the 7–13 age range.

 How to use Planet Press